Three steps to develop an effective client referral strategy

 Not only can they offer greater value, many clients are happy to give them.
 According to research by Vanguard, 84% of clients are somewhat or extremely likely to continue working with their adviser.
 In addition, 70% of clients would be comfortable providing a referral.

-People are going to rely on advice from close friends and family even more than usual as lockdown measures ease.
+People are relying on advice from close friends and family even more than usual.
 This means that financial advisers could acquire a range of new clients if they take the steps to create a referral strategy that works for their business.

 Effective client referral strategies are not as common as you might think